-I refer to the financial report of the Australian Trainers Association.
-The documents were lodged with the Registered Organisations Commission ('the ROC') on 3 November 2017.
+I acknowledge receipt of the financial report of the Australian Trainers' Association.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 5 November 2018.

 The financial report has now been filed.

 The financial report was filed based on a primary review.
-This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-You are not required to take any further action in respect of the report lodged.
-Please note the report for year ending 30 June 2018 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2019 may be subject to an advanced compliance review.